ipa320/ipa_seminar/ipa_seminar_perception/README.md

 ![rviz6](./doc/rviz6.png "Plane marker")

+Now you can move the camera and take a look on the results in RVIZ.
+Keep in mind that the algorithm always segments the dominant plane

 #### 3.3.
 Marker message

 The Marker message is defined in the package [visualization_msgs](http://wiki.ros.org/visualization_msgs).
+More information about marker types can be found [here](http://wiki.ros.org/rviz/DisplayTypes/Marker).

 ```
 # See http://www.ros.org/wiki/rviz/DisplayTypes/Marker and http://www.ros.org/wiki/rviz/Tutorials/Markers%3A%20Basic%20Shapes for more information on using this message with rviz